MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 ### 6.2.1.
 Request

-The question that the Buyer asks with this request is "What `PricingAndTerms` for a `productConfigurationIdentifier` can you provide me with given delivery context?".
+The question that the Buyer asks with this request is "What `PricingAndTerms` for a `productOfferingConfigurationIdentifier` can you provide me with given delivery context?".

 The rules of providing the delivery context are the same as described in Use Case 1.